WsCandy/SlickForms/README.md

 - Selects
 - Check Boxes
 - Radio Buttons
+- File input types

 All supported elements retain their default HTML usage, e.g. labels with the "for" attribute.

-Future version will include "file" input type.
+File inputs will output all attached files names if "multiple" is used.

 Select Labels
 ---